-3.2.4.2.
-Shortlist for face-to-face interviews (second shortlist).
-Following the telephone- or video interviews with the shortlisted candidates, each Selection Committee creates a second shortlist of candidates to be invited to face-to-face interviews (third round), whereby the number of candidates to be invited is again sufficient in relation to the number of available fellowship posts for the respective path in that year.
-This allows the Selection Committee to include a waiting list to be drawn upon in case a candidate does not accept the invitation for the face-to-face interview.
-In this step, the Selection Committee strives to include candidates from different geographical area of EU/EEA to promote equity of trained professionals from different Member States.
-The number of invited candidates invited for the face-to-face interviews, separately for each EPIET and EUPHEM path.-
+Following the virtual interviews with the candidates, each Selection Committee creates a shortlist of candidates to be invited to the training site market (third round), whereby the number of candidates to be invited is again sufficient in relation to the number of available fellowship posts for the respective path in that year.
+This allows the Selection Committee to include a waiting list to be drawn upon in case a candidate declines the invitation for the training site market.
+The Selection Committee strives to include candidates from different geographical areas of EU/EEA to promote equal access to trained professionals from different Member States.
+The aim is that the number of invited candidates from one Member State should not be more than 20% of the total shortlisted candidates invited for the virtual interviews, separately for the EPIET and EUPHEM paths.